 Gestational diabetes is high blood sugar (glucose) that happens during pregnancy.
-Usually there are no symptoms.
+There are no symptoms in most cases.
 But gestational diabetes may:

 - Cause mild symptoms, such as increased thirst or shakiness.
-These symptoms are usually not life threatening to the pregnant woman.
+These symptoms are most often not life threatening to the pregnant woman.

 - Cause a woman to have a larger baby.
 This can increase the chance of problems with the delivery.

 - Exercise will help keep your blood sugar under control.
-Walking is usually the easiest type of exercise.
-Try walking 1 - 2 miles at a time, 3 or more times per week.
+Walking is most often the easiest type of exercise.
+Try walking 1 to 2 miles (1.6 to 3.2 kilometers) at a time, 3 or more times per week.
 Swimming or other low-impact exercises can work just as well.
-Ask your health care provider what type of exercise, and how much, is best for you.
+Ask your provider what type of exercise, and how much, is best for you.

-- Medications can help control gestational diabetes.
-Most women with gestational diabetes will not need diabetes medicines or insulin.
+- Medicine can help control gestational diabetes.
+But most women with gestational diabetes will not need diabetes medicines or insulin.

-- But if changing your diet does not control blood sugar levels, you may need oral medication (taken by mouth) or insulin therapy (shots).
+- If changing your diet does not control your blood sugar levels, you may need oral medicine (taken by mouth) or insulin therapy (shots).

 Checking Your Blood Sugar

-The most common way to check is by pricking your finger for a drop of blood.
-Then, the blood drop is placed in a monitor (testing machine).
-If the monitor gives you a number that is too high or too low, you will need to get your blood sugar stable.
+The most common way to check is by pricking your finger and drawing a drop of blood.
+Then, you place the blood drop in a monitor (testing machine) that measures your blood glucose.
+If the result is too high or too low, you will need to closely monitor your blood sugar level.

-Your health care providers will follow your blood sugar levels with you.
-Make sure you know what blood sugar level should be.
+Your providers will follow your blood sugar level with you.
+Make sure you know what your blood sugar level should be.

 Visits and Tests for You and Your Baby

-Your health care provider will closely check both you and your baby throughout the pregnancy.
+Your provider will closely check both you and your baby throughout your pregnancy.
 This will include:

 - Ultrasounds that show the size of your baby

-- A non-stress test that shows whether or not your baby is doing well
+- A non-stress test that shows whether your baby is doing well

 After Your Delivery

 Women with gestational diabetes should be watched closely after giving birth.
-They should also continue to get checked at doctor's appointments for signs of diabetes.
+They should also continue to get checked at future clinic appointments for signs of diabetes.

 When to Call the Doctor

-Call your health care provider for the following diabetes-related problems:
+Call your provider for the following diabetes-related problems:

 - Your baby seems to be moving less in your belly